 Supporting BRAC’s Key Pillars: As part of BRAC’s economic competitiveness staff, the policy and research project manager helps carry out Think Bigger, BRAC’s five-year strategic plan designed to make the Baton Rouge Area into one of the leading economies and premier business locations in the country, growing and attracting talent with its unique culture, vibrant communities, and beautiful spaces.
 The policy and research project manager provides leadership on initiatives and policies that drive the achievement of BRAC’s key pillars: grow and diversify the Baton Rouge Area economy; cultivate the region’s talent; transform the Baton Rouge Area’s quality of life; and elevate the region’s external image.

 Job Description: This position is responsible for providing project management, research, analysis, and administration for initiatives that advance BRAC’s annual policy agenda.
-Areas of activity include quality of place, transportation, workforce development, education, crime, health care, and other economic competitiveness factors.
+Areas of activity will include workforce development and education, and may include quality of place, transportation, crime, health care, and other economic competitiveness factors.
 The work will be comprised of approximately 30 percent research and 70 percent project management.
 Major functions involve:

 - Leading the organization and implementation of the annual program of work within BRAC’s policy agenda (for a limited number of regional policy areas)